aws-samples/aws-multi-region-bc-dr-workshop/lab-0-init/README.md

 $ bootstrap/setup
 </pre>

-The setup script will take a few minutes to complete.
+The script takes less than a minute to run.
 When you see **"Profile associated successfully.
 Script completed.
 Please continue on with Lab-1!"**, that means bootstrap has completed.

 ![Cloud9 Editing](images/setup-complete.png)